ameng10/forkcast_frontend/api-spec.md

 ### POST /api/MealLog/edit

-**Description:** Edits an existing meal log entry's details.
+**Description:** Edits an existing meal log entry's details (items, notes) and optionally updates its time.

 **Requirements:**
 - `mealId` must correspond to an existing meal owned by `owner`.
-- `newMealData` (a document object) must be provided.
+- Provide any combination of `items`, `notes`, and optional `at` (ISO-8601 string) to update the meal.

 **Effects:**
-- The meal document associated with `mealId` is updated with `newMealData`.
+- The meal document associated with `mealId` is updated with the provided fields.
-- The structured meal object associated with `mealId` is updated based on `newMealData`.
+- If `at` is provided, the meal's timestamp is updated to this value.

 **Request Body:**
 ```json